Bamford called up for England squad as Alexander-Arnold returns for Three Lions

 Bamford has been rewarded for his fine scoring record at Leeds with a maiden call up to the national team.

-The 27-year-old striker had featured for the England Under 21s but convinced Southgate to give him a place in the senior squad after scoring 17 goals in the Premier League last season.
+The 27-year-old striker had featured for the England Under 21s but convinced Southgate to give him a place in the senior squad after scoring 17 goals in the top-flight last season.

 Alexander-Arnold, meanwhile, last featured for the Three Lions in a friendly against Austria ahead of Euro 2020, but the 22-year-old sustained an injury and missed the tournament.